Akita International University: Student life

 International students interact with elementary and junior high school students in rural areas of Japan.
 Students can engage in activities such as rice planting and harvesting with schools and farming communities, testing and evaluating new local tourism programs, cooking local and international dishes with schools and community groups, and helping the Shiraiwa community set up and hold its annual winter festival.

 Students have reported mixed experiences, with the university's isolated location fostering close-knit community but also drama.
 Due to a mandatory one-year study abroad requirement for undergraduates, the student body sometimes feels transient; because students usually study abroad in their junior years, slang does not last long and sophomores often lead clubs rather than upperclassmen.

+Recruiters from major Japanese corporations regularly visit the university despite its rural location.

 Publications

 Since 2023, AIU has been producing an annual peer-reviewed research publication called the Journal of Liberal Arts, Technology & Science.
 It's the result of a merger that combined two publications: the Akita International University Global Review and Journal of the Institute for Asian Studies and Regional Collaboration.

 In 2010, the university began to publish student work annually in the Student Journal of International Liberal Arts.
 Content includes academic research, creative writing, art, and essays.